 2016 - Bluestem PACE opened offering all-inclusive healthcare and supportive services; helping seniors remain at home for as long as possible.
 Since its opening, the program has been serving participants 55 years and better in Harvey, Reno, McPherson, Marion, Rice and Saline counties, with its day center located in McPherson.

-2018 - Private Home for Everyone addition opening on Schowalter Villa campus later this year.
+2018 - Private Home for Everyone addition and Mullet Place at Schowatler Villa opened on Schowalter Villa campus.